 Email address and website is a must, but make sure your up-to-date bio, press quotes and social media handles are all there too.
 It’s a nice touch to add the band members, genre, hometown and your influences as well.

-As Philip Freeman noted in the recent Q&A, “if you’re just automatically sharing Instagram photos to Twitter and Facebook, people who follow you in all three places will quickly become annoyed.”
+As jazz journalist & digital media expert Philip Freeman noted in a Jazzfuel interview, “if you’re just automatically sharing Instagram photos to Twitter and Facebook, people who follow you in all three places will quickly become annoyed.”

 Social media allows you to connect directly and immediately with real jazz fans.
 The problem is, people are pretty savvy online and don’t want to be fobbed off with lazy content.